Song of the Gringo (November 22, 1936)

-Written by John P. McCarthy, Robert Emmett Tansey , Wellyn Totman and Al J. Jennings.
+Written by John P. McCarthy, Robert Emmett Tansey , Wellyn Totman and Al J. Jennings

-The Actors: Tex Ritter (Tex), Joan Woodbury (Lolita Maria Dolores Del Valle), Fuzzy Knight (Slim Zony), Monte Blue (the Sheriff), Ted Adams (Evans), Warner Richmond (henchman 'Cherokee'), Al J. Jennings (the judge), Martin Garralaga (Don Esteban Valle), William Desmond (bailiff), Forrest Taylor (prosecuting attorney), Robert Fiske (defense attorney), Rosa Rey (Rosita the maid), Jose Pacheco (orchestra leader), Bob Burns (Norman Conklin), Budd Buster (cowhand), Jose Dominguez (Pedro), Earl Dwire (Chief Marshal), Frank Ellis (court deputy), Jack Evans (cowhand at trial), Jack Hendricks (cowhand), Jack Kirk (cowhand), Carmen Laroux (fiesta dancer), Tex Phelps (Bill Henderson), Bud Pope (deputy), Bill 'Shorty' Scott (fiddle player), F.R.
-Smith (Deputy Henry), Glenn Strange (henchman Blackie), Wally West (cowhand), Slim Whitaker (deputy).
+The Actors: Tex Ritter (Tex), Joan Woodbury (Lolita Maria Dolores Del Valle), Fuzzy Knight (Slim Zony), Monte Blue (the Sheriff), Ted Adams (Evans), Warner Richmond (henchman 'Cherokee'), Al J. Jennings (the judge), Martin Garralaga (Don Esteban Valle), William Desmond (bailiff), Forrest Taylor (defense attorney), Robert Fiske (prosecuting attorney), Rosa Rey (Rosita the maid), Jose Pacheco (orchestra leader), Bob Burns (Norman Conklin), Budd Buster (cowhand), Jose Dominguez (Pedro), Earl Dwire (Chief Marshal), Frank Ellis (court deputy), Jack Evans (cowhand at trial), Jack Hendricks (cowhand), Jack Kirk (cowhand), Carmen Laroux (fiesta dancer), Tex Phelps (Bill Henderson), Bud Pope (deputy), Bill 'Shorty' Scott (fiddle player), F.R.
+Smith (Deputy Henry), Glenn Strange (henchman Blackie), Wally West (cowhand), Slim Whitaker (deputy)

 Free Download of the old movie Song of the Gringo

 Song-of-the-Gringo-1936-720p.mp4 (1.2gb - 986x720)

 The Train Robber and the New Cowboy Star